-For ACHA to achieve its full potential, the views and needs of our diverse local communities must be at the heart of shaping what we do: our research, our education programmes, and, most importantly, how we will support health and care service transformation.
+For ACHA to make a difference to the lives of local people, the views and needs of everyone across our diverse community must be at the heart of shaping what we do: our research, our education programmes and most importantly, influencing the design and delivery of health and care services to improve the ways in which people can grow older.

 Why Community Engagement Matters